rice7th/cat-fetch/README.md

 The ascii cat is made by [me](https://github.com/jhonnyrice).

+## MACOS BETA IS OUT!
+Go and try the new mac os beta! please if you encounter an issue, report that in a github issue

 ### Features
 * Fast.
 Not as fast as the old cat-fetch, but still really fast
 * Good WM detection.
 It can still have bugs, but its ultra fast, because it doesn't need to search processes for the WM's in a process list, wich is a very slow method